 I didn’t want to read One Second After by William R. Forstchen.
 I knew it was a dismal and depressing book, so I procrastinated.
-I read rave reviews of the book, I knew the general storyline but hesitated because the book reflects one of my deepest fears — trying to survive longterm without a power grid.
+I read rave reviews of the book, and I knew the general storyline but hesitated because the book reflects one of my deepest fears — trying to survive long-term without a power grid.

-One Second After paints a fearful picture
+One Second After Paints a Fearful Picture

-The possibility of a future EMP event has resonated with millions of people in America and around the globe because the results would be devastating.
+The possibility of a future EMP event resonates with millions of people in America and around the globe because the results would be devastating.
 From my book, Survival Mom: How to prepare your family for everyday disasters and worst-case scenarios, I wrote:

 “The consequences would be devastating and casualties would, eventually, be in the millions.
 (Remember, this is the worst-case scenario!)
 Communities would have little protection of police and fire departments.
 Prisoners would easily be able to escape, and it wouldn’t take long for hospital generators to run out of fuel and no longer be able to care for patients.
 Much of the military’s equipment and transportation would be rendered useless to a large degree, unless the machinery has been hardened to be either EMP-resistant or EMP-proof.

 Backup generators for electrical plants, including nuclear power plants, and city water and sewage systems would run out of fuel in short order.
 In fact, there’s a good chance the generators themselves would be of no use because they, too, contain electronic components.
 We saw something similar happen in Japan after the calamitous earthquake and tsunami in 2011, when fuel for backup generators didn’t arrive in time to prevent a meltdown.